 So we teamed up with sports nutrition experts at the University of Exeter, in England, to measure the effects of Energize on exercise performance and perceived effort in a study of 13 male and female cyclists.

-Pro tip: Energize Fruit Punch is coming in February.
-You’ll be able to enjoy the same effective pre-workout supplement in both Lemon and Fruit Punch flavors in convenient, easy-to-pour stick packs.
+Pro tip: Energize Fruit Punch is now available!
+You can enjoy the same effective pre-workout supplement in both Lemon and Fruit Punch flavors in convenient, easy-to-pour stick packs.